aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 **Write**

-As mentioned before, tests are splitted thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups) and therefore needs to be tagged properly by adding the following comments in your unit test file:
+As mentioned before, tests are split into groups thanks to [jest-runner-groups](https://www.npmjs.com/package/jest-runner-groups) and therefore each test needs to be tagged properly by adding the following comments in the header of your unit test file:

 ```typescript
 /**